 According to the National Association of Realtors ("NAR"), 2017 started with the fastest pace of existing home sales in almost a decade.
-Existing home sales slowed in February 2017 due to limited supply, but continues to remain above last year's sales levels.
-The NAR expects inventory to remain low for 2017, but forecasts an increase of 2.3% in existing home sales from 2016.
+However, pending home sales declined in May for the third consecutive month due to limited supply.
+The NAR expects inventory to remain low for 2017, but forecasts an increase of 3.2% in existing home sales from 2016.

-Results of Operations for the Three Months ended March 31, 2017 and 2016
+Results of Operations for the Three and Six Months ended June 30, 2017 and 2016